GrowGeneration Corp Up 342% in 2020 But Still Undervalued

 - Saw an increase in weekly walk-in transactions, up 50% quarter-over-quarter at 10,000

-Subsequent to the end of the second quarter, GrowGeneration saw the following developments:
+Subsequent to the end of the second quarter, GrowGeneration Corp saw the following developments:

 - On August 10, the company surpassed $100.0 million in year-to-date revenues

-- It purchased the assets of Emerald City Garden, located in Concord, California
+- It purchased the assets of Emerald City Garden, located in Concord, CA

-- On August 12, 2020, GRWG entered into a partnership with Whole Cities Foundation, committing to donate free product to develop urban farms across the U.S.
+- On August 12, 2020, GrowGeneration Corp entered a partnership with Whole Cities Foundation, committing to donate free products to develop urban farms across the U.S.